-Liam O'Brien Sensei (Apr 1946 - Aug 2015) started kyudo in Japan where he trained for 11 years and founded the London Kyudo Society on his return to the UK.
+Liam O'Brien Sensei (Apr 1946 - Aug 2015), Kyoshi 8 Dan, started kyudo in Japan where he trained for 11 years and led the London Kyudo Society from his return to the UK.
+The traditional name of Shatokurin was replaced to make the practice open to as many people as possible.

 The photograph below was taken during the filming of an NHK Documentary about Kyudo.

-This video (click "video" for link) shows O'Brien Sensei and Sigurdsson Sensei of Iceland performing Hitotsu Mato Sharei at a seminar the Netherlands in 2013.
+THIS VIDEO shows O'Brien Sensei and Sigurdsson Sensei of Iceland performing Hitotsu Mato Sharei at an international seminar the Netherlands in 2013.

-O'Brien Sensei is the translator of the Kyudo Manual vol. 1 and was President of the European Kyudo Federation, as well as a Board Member of the International Kyudo Federation, for several years.
-He was the Chairman of the UK Kyudo Association and the highest grade in Kyudo outside Japan until his passing in 2015 and led seminars in Switzerland every year.
+O'Brien Sensei is the translator of the Kyudo Manual vol. 1 (Kyohon Dai Ikkan) and was President of the European Kyudo Federation, as well as a Board Member of the International Kyudo Federation, for several years.
+He was the Chairman of the UK Kyudo Association and the highest grade in Kyudo outside Japan until his death at the end of August 2015.
+O'Brien Sensei also led seminars in Switzerland every year.

 Winners of the Liam O'Brien Taikai cup: